vvo/iron-session/README.md

 - you cannot invalidate a seal when needed because there's no state stored on the server-side about them.
 We consider that the way the cookie is stored reduces the possibility for this eventuality to happen.
 - application not supporting cookies won't work, but you can use [iron-store](https://github.com/vvo/iron-store/) to implement something similar.
 In the future we could allow `next-iron-session` to accept [basic auth](https://tools.ietf.org/html/rfc7617) or bearer token methods too.
 Open an issue if you're interested.
 - on most browsers, you're limited to 4,096 bytes per cookie.
 To give you an idea, a `next-iron-session` cookie containing `{user: {id: 230, admin: true}}` is 358 bytes signed and encrypted: still plenty of available cookie space in here.
+- performance: crypto on server side could be slow, if that's the case let me know.
+Also cookies are sent to every requests to your website, even images, so this could be an issue

 Now that you know the drawbacks, you can decide if they are an issue for your application or not.